arangodb/docs/3.10/data-modeling-collections-database-methods.md

     ~ db._drop("example");
     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock collectionDatabaseCollectionName
     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

 Drop
 ----

 <!-- js/server/modules/@arangodb/arango-database.js -->

-drops a collection
+Drop a collection:

 `db._drop(collection)`

-Drops a *collection* and all its indexes and data.
+Drops a `collection` and all its indexes and data.

 `db._drop(collection-identifier)`

-Drops a collection identified by *collection-identifier* with all its indexes and data.
+Drops a collection identified by `collection-identifier` with all its indexes and data.
 No error is thrown if there is no such collection.

 `db._drop(collection-name)`

-Drops a collection named *collection-name* and all its indexes.
+Drops a collection named `collection-name` and all its indexes.
 No error is thrown if there is no such collection.

 `db._drop(collection-name, options)`

-In order to drop a system collection, one must specify an *options* object with attribute *isSystem* set to *true*.
+In order to drop a system collection, you must specify an `options` object with attribute `isSystem` set to `true`.
 Otherwise it is not possible to drop system collections.

+{% hint 'info' %}
-**Note**: cluster collection, which are prototypes for collections with *distributeShardsLike* parameter, cannot be dropped.
+Cluster collection, which are prototypes for collections with `distributeShardsLike` parameter, cannot be dropped.

-*Examples*
+{% endhint %}

+**Examples**

 Drops a collection:

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline collectionDatabaseDropByObject
     @EXAMPLE_ARANGOSH_OUTPUT{collectionDatabaseDropByObject}
     ~ db._create("example");